KonstantinGeist/hammer/doc/conventions.md

   object itself, for example "this" pointer in interface implementations or the `data` field (a tradeoff between speed and correctness).
 * Cover everything with tests.
 * Never use global state: it should be possible to create as many runtimes per process as one wishes.
+  Exception: cached values for system-wide settings which rarely change.
 * Always place a copyright header at the top of every file.
 * For interfaces, implement easy-to-use wrappers (which deal with selecting the function pointer and passing "this" to it).
   Always validate arguments in the implementations themselves, not the wrappers.
 Such pointers should be in the same